originphp/website/source/docs/model/elasticsearch-behavior.md

     ]);
 ```

+Whenever you create or delete a record the Elasticsearch index will be updated in the background, providing you do not disable callbacks.

+> The `Model::updateAll` and `Model::deleteAll` do not trigger callbacks and therefore wont update or delete records from the index.
+You should loop through each record and update or delete so that the index can be kept in sync.

 ### Searching

-Whenever you create or delete a record the Elasticsearch index will be updated.
 To carry out a search use the model, which will have new methods from the Behavior.

 To search using keywords or a [query string](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-query-string-query.html) on columns in your index